karimmohmdd/DEPI_Project/README.md

 ---

 ## 🎯 Objectives
-1. Analyze lifestyle and health indicators affecting heart disease risk
+1. Analyze lifestyle and health indicators affecting risk of depressive disorders
 2. Clean, preprocess, and prepare the dataset
-3. Develop and evaluate ML models for prediction
+3. Develop and evaluate ML models for depression risk prediction
 4. Visualize insights and results via interactive dashboard
-5. Deploy model as an API for real-world use
+5. Deploy the model as an API for real-world mental health assessment use

 ---